Travelling wave analysis of cellular invasion into surrounding tissues

 \section{Introduction}

 The Fisher-KPP model~\cite{Fisher1937,Kolmogorov1937} is a very simple prototype mathematical model of biological invasion that describes the spatial and temporal evolution of a population where individuals undergo migration by linear diffusion and proliferation via logistic growth.
 The Porous-Fisher model is an extension of the Fisher-KPP model where the linear diffusion term is generalised to a nonlinear degenerate diffusion term with a power law diffusivity~\cite{Murray02,Sanchez1994,Witelski1994,Witelski1995,McCue2019}.
 Such single species partial differential equation (PDE) models have had a major influence on the study of biological populations, both in cell biology~\cite{Sherratt90,Maini2004,Swanson2003,Sengers2007,Gerlee2012,Jin2020,Largergren2021,Largergren2021b} and in ecology~\cite{Skellam1951,Lewis1994,Holmes1994,Shigesada1995,Steel1998,Kot03,Levin2003}, since these models gives rise to travelling wave solutions that are thought to represent invasion waves~\cite{Canosa1973,Murray02}.
 While influential, an obvious limitation of such single species models is that they focus on the properties of the invading population alone, and neglect interactions between the invasive population and the environment, or interactions between the invasive population and other populations of interest.
-To overcome this limitation, a number of extended multi-species models have been presented that explicitly describe coupling between the invasive population and the environment or other populations of interest, for example~\cite{Painter2003,Byrne2003a,Byrne2003b}. \cbl While this work is focused on models of invasion in the context of cancer biology, similar continuum mathematical models are developed and deployed in the ecology literature~\cite{Amor2010,Amor2017,Fort2012,Muller2014}. \cb
+To overcome this limitation, a number of extended multi-species models that explicitly describe coupling between the invasive population and the environment or other populations of interest have been proposed, for example~\cite{Painter2003,Byrne2003a,Byrne2003b}. \cbl While this work is focused on models of invasion in the context of cancer biology, similar continuum mathematical models are developed and deployed in the ecology literature~\cite{Amor2010,Amor2017,Fort2012,Muller2014}. \cb

 One area of research where coupled mathematical models of invasion have played an important role is in the study of cancer biology where the invasion of a population of malignant cells is tightly coupled to the degradation of surrounding tissues.